The therapeutic power of Myth

 The power of Myth in therapy

-There are two big myths I like to use in my practice:
+There are two big myths I often like to use in my practice:

 Myths Reflect the Collective Human Experience

 Carl Jung’s idea of the collective unconscious helps explain why myths feel so universal.
 They capture experiences we all share—things like life transitions, emotional struggles, and the search for meaning.
+The story of Psyche and Eros speaks about transition and the search for the sacred marriage.
 Archetypes like the hero, the innocent, the orphan, or the warrior resonate with us because they reflect our own inner challenges and triumphs.

-A good myth isn’t just entertainment; it’s a window into our psyche.
-Take Joseph Campbell’s idea of the hero’s journey, for example.
-It’s the story of someone who goes through adversity, learns something profound, and emerges transformed.
-This pattern shows up in so many myths and can help clients see their own struggles as part of a larger, meaningful process.
+A good myth isn’t just entertainment; it’s a window into our psyche. myths and can help clients see their own struggles as part of a larger, meaningful process.
 When someone hears a myth that mirrors their own life, it can be incredibly comforting.
 They realize, "I’m not alone—this story has been told for centuries, and it’s part of a bigger narrative."
 Myths also work as metaphors, helping us make sense of our lives in new ways.
+So, too can fairy tales and folklore.

 Myths as a Safe Space for Healing